Support staff

 Funding for Support Staff in Schools' Collective Agreement 2022-2024

-Schools and kura will receive a funding letter, via the School Data Portal, prior to receiving their first estimated funding instalment on 1 October 2022.
-This payment will appear on your operational grant notice under the Manual Payments heading.
+Your school or kura will receive a funding letter via the School Data Portal prior to receiving your first estimated funding instalment on 1 October 2022.
+This payment will appear on your operational grant notice under the 'manual payments' heading.

 Allowances

-You can get a higher duties allowance of a 5 per cent pay increase if your employer requires you to carry out duties at a higher level for 5 days or more.
+You can get a higher duties allowance of a 5% pay increase if your employer requires you to carry out duties at a higher level for 5 days or more.
 The allowance is set out in clause 3.11 of the collective agreement.

 Clause 3.11 - Support Staff in Schools' Collective Agreement

-- motor vehicle (if you have to use your own car for work – $0.62 cents per kilometre)
+• motor vehicle (if you have to use your own car for work – $0.62 per kilometre)

-- first aid (if you're the designated first-aider and you have a first aid certificate or nursing qualification – $0.35 cents an hour)
+• first aid (if you're the designated first aider and you have a first aid certificate or nursing qualification – $0.35 an hour)

 Leave